NVSL/QuadClass-Resources/labs/Assembling-A-PCB/Flashing-The-Bootloader.md

 ![AVR ISP Board](images/ISP_programmer.jpg)

-Connect the board to the AVR ISP programmer and the USB cable to your computer.
+Attach a charged battery to your board, then connect the board to the AVR ISP programmer and the USB cable to your computer.
 The 6-pin connector attaches the 6-pin header on your board.
 The cable should point toward the three dashed lines on the side of the header:

 ![ISP polarity](images/ISP_polarity.jpg)